Who is Alpaca?

 - Interest on cash deposits

 - Payment for order flow (“PFOF”) - Alpaca receives remuneration for routing your orders to market makers and exchanges.
 PFOF helps us offset the expense that occurs when clearing and executing our customers’ trades.
 You can read more about PFOF in our Medium post here.
-For SEC Rule 606, please visit the SEC site. *It is important to note that our customers are not charged.
+For Alpaca Securities SEC Rule 606 disclosures, please click here. *It is important to note that our customers are not charged.

 - Margin financing - Alpaca may charge interest for margin loans.